 The overall aim of this dissertation is to formulate a suitable intervention for parents of adolescents with emotional and behavioural difficulties based on the identification and understanding of such difficulties among native adolescents in the UAE, psychological theory and an evaluation of existing research.
-This aim was realised through three studies (described across corresponding chapters in this dissertation) that were carried out in succession, with each subsequent study building off of the previous.
-The aims of these studies are as follows::
+This aim was realizised through three studies (described across corresponding chapters in this dissertation) that were carried out in succession, with each subsequent study building off of the previous.
+The aims of these studies are as follows: current study therefore aims to:

-- 1. To identify a suitable screening measure for emotional and behavioural difficulties among native adolescents in the UAE.
-For this, the reliability and validity of two screening measures, namely the Arabic translation of the Revised Child Anxiety and Depression Scale (RCADS-A) and the Arabic adaptation of the Strengths and Difficulties Questionnaire (SDQ-A) were evaluated against the standard of the English version of the Revised Child Anxiety and Depression Scale (RCADS-E) using data from 40 native and bilingual (English and Arabic speaking) adolescents at a randomly selected private school in the UAE (Chapter Two). - To ascertain the prevalence of emotional and behavioural difficulties among UAE adolescents.
-The second study was therefore conducted with 720 native adolescents from public schools in the UAE (Chapter Three). - 3.
-To evaluate the effect of influencing factors such as gender, affluence, and family structure, on emotional and behavioural difficulties among
+- 1. To ildentify a suitable screening measure for emotional and behavioural difficulties among native adolescents in the UAE.
+For this the reliability and validity of two screening measures, namely the Arabic translation of the Revised Child Anxiety and Depression Scale (RCADS-A) and the Arabic adaptation of the Strengths and Difficulties Questionnaire (SDQ-A) were as evaluated against the standard of the English version of the Revised Child Anxiety and Depression Scale (RCADS-E) using data from 40 native and bilingual (English and Arabic speaking) adolescents at a randomly selected private school in the UAE (Chapter Two). - To ascertain the prevalence of emotional and behavioural difficulties among UAE adolescents.
+The second study was therefore conducted with 720 native adolescents from public schools in the UAE (Chapter Three). - To evaluate the effect of influencing factors such as gender, affluence, and family structure, on emotional and behavioural difficulties among UAE adolescents.

-- UAE adolescents.
 Data from the same sample of 720 native UAE adolescents was used in this regard (Chapter Three). - 4.
-To understand the efficacy of online parent-focused interventions to reduce emotional and behavioural difficulties among adolescents.
-A systematic review of available programs was undertaken with this in mind (Chapter Four). - 5.
-To make recommendations for the development of an online intervention to support parents of adolescents in the UAE who may be at risk for emotional and behavioural difficulties.
+To understand the efficacy of existing online parent\focused online interventions in improving adolescent quality of life and reducing emotional disorder symptoms to reduce emotional and behavioural difficulties among adolescents.
+A systematic review of available programs was undertaken with this in mind (Chapter Four). - To make recommendations for the development of an online intervention to support parents of adolescents in the UAE who may be at risk for of emotional and behavioural difficulties.
 The framework and content of such a program is proposed in the last chapter of this dissertation (Chapter Five).